 - Peanut Butter Smoothie: A smoothie that you can get away with drinking for breakfast!

 - Vegan PB & Cookies Shake: For those that are dairy-free, you will definitely enjoy this milkshake recipe!

 - Peanut Butter Banana Smoothie: Whether for breakfast or a snack, this is definitely a go-to smoothie.

 - Double-Chocolate Peanut Butter Milkshakes: For those that prefer to sip on their desserts.

 A PB& J Sandwich isn’t the only peanut butter-inspired meal you can eat for lunch or dinner:

 - Cold Noodles with Peas and Peanut Sauce: Peanut Butter and peas?
 Don’t knock this dish until you try it!

 - Spicy Sesame Salad with Chicken: This salad brings the heat with the sweet and spicy ingredients.

 - Asian Noodle Salad: not feeling salad?
 Use this dressing as a dip for skewered grilled meats or vegetables.

-What’s your favorite way to enjoy peanut butter?
+What’s your favorite way to enjoy National Peanut Butter Day?
 Share with us in the comments below!